pandorocks/charming/docs/testing.md

 # Testing

 Charming is designed to be tested without a real terminal.
-Use controller/view/component specs for small units and `MemoryBackend` for runtime-level behavior.
+Use controller, template, view, and component specs for small units, and use `MemoryBackend` for runtime-level behavior.

 ## Generated Specs

-Generated apps include specs for the default model, controller, view, and component.
+Generated apps include specs for the default model, controller, template, and component.
 Run them from the generated app with:

 ```sh
 bundle exec rspec